 There is no legal age limit for leaving a child on their own, but it's an offence to leave a child alone if this puts them at risk.
 Parents/carers can be prosecuted for neglect if it is judged that they placed a child at risk by leaving them home alone.

-How mature is the child?
+How mature the child is

 The National Society for the Prevention of Cruelty to Children (NSPCC) advises that:

-children under the age of 16 should not be left alone overnight
+- children under the age of 16 should not be left alone overnight

 - leave a contact phone number and make sure you can answer it right away

 - leave a separate contact list of people you trust, in case your child can't contact you

 - talk to your child before you leave about how to stay safe, and tell them not to open the door or invite strangers into the house